Find out more about UV levels and how ozone anomalies may affect them.

 The presence of ozone in the stratosphere is important because it absorbs much of the UV radiation before it reaches ground level.
 Our UV model currently accounts for sun angle and forecast cloud amounts, but uses a "climatological" value (i.e. the average concentration for this time of year over the UK) to estimate the total ozone concentration.

 It is important that, if you are in an area that is particularly sunny over the next few days, you take steps to ensure that you and your family are protected from these increased UV levels.
-Take a look at our pages on ultraviolet radiation and sunburn for more advice and information.
+Take a look at our pages on UV and sun health and Sunburn for more advice and information.

 Yinka Ebo, Senior Health Information Officer at Cancer Research UK said: "It's great to have such lovely weather, and we all need some sun to keep us healthy, but it's important to stay safe when the sun is strong and take care not to burn.
 In many cases sunburn actually happens in the UK, often when people are out and about.
 The sun's rays can be strong enough to burn in the UK from around April to September.
 You can protect yourself and your family from sunburn by using a combination of shade, clothing and at least SPF 15 sunscreen when enjoying the sunshine."